 The above is a simple description of the Gas Turbine.
 Actually it is a very sophisticated and complex equipment which over the years have become one of the most reliable mechanical equipment.
 Used in Combined Cycle mode gives us the most efficient power plant.

-Gas Turbine Power Plants.
+This post is part of the series: Gas Turbine Power Plants.

 - How does a Gas Turbine Power Plant Work? – The Main Equipment.